Geutzzu/FurnitureStoresExtraction/README.md

      ````bash
      daphne -p 8000 MlBackend.asgi:application
      ````
-- If everything went well you should see the following when running:
+- If everything went well, you should see the following when running:
   ![img_1.png](ForReadme/img_1.png)
 - NOTE: The WebSocket connection will not work unless you refresh the page after the server is started.
-If it is connected you will see this:
+If it is connected, you will see this:
 ![img_2.png](ForReadme/img_2.png)

 ## 3.4.
 Notebooks Setup